 Interesting questions by the audience which consisted of UX professionals, researchers and older adults involved in Swinburne's research projects included:

-Will the technology knowledge gap between younger and older people close soon?
+Will the technological knowledge gap between younger and older people close soon?

 Is the participant sample you work with not very selective in that they are interested in technology use?

-How can research support older adults to manage steps with arthitic knees better?
+How can research support older adults to manage steps with arthritic knees better?

 Swinburne’s CDI launches Living Lab

 Solutions for the health and wellbeing of older adults will be the focus of Swinburne University of Technology’s newly opened Future Self and Design (FSD) Living Lab.